leszekd25/spellforce_blender_plugins/README.md

 -both files have the same name (except file format)

+-mesh is in original, unedited form (as in, exact same mesh as it was bundled with spellforce)

 same requirements as with base mesh import plugin

 usage: File -> Import... (only select .msb file)

+WARNING: meshes loaded with skeleton are no longer editable due to mesh transformations required for animations to work (more work on it in the future)

+NOTE: bone orientations do not look properly in blender for now, but the model and skeleton receive transformations properly

+# spellforce_import_animation

+you can choose any .bob file to open and edit in blender

+requirements:

+-selected object in blender is armature (skeleton)

+-number of bones in skeleton and animation must match

+for obvious reasons, animations only work with skeleton files imported with the spellforce_import_with_skeleton plugin

+usage: File -> Imoprt...

+# spellforce_export_animation

+any edited animation can be exported to .bob animation file

+for same reasons, this will work properly only if animation was first imported using the plugin mentioned above

+requirements:

+-selected object in blender is armature (skeleton)

+usage: File -> Export...